SATWIKOJHA/transcribe-and-diarize-youtube-video-with-script/README.md

-You Can Directly go and Wath the Dataset with the given link:- https://huggingface.co/datasets/ojhasatwik/bhojpuri_commentry_ipl
+You Can Directly go and Watch the Dataset with the given link:- https://huggingface.co/datasets/ojhasatwik/bhojpuri_commentry_ipl

 YouTube Video to Text with Speaker Timestamps 🎙️➡️📝